eclipse/epsilon-website/mkdocs/docs/doc/egx.md

 ## Example Programs

 Returning to our example, we can orchestrate the generation of Libraries as shown below, which demonstrates most of the features of EGX.
-Here we see how it is possible to screen eligible Library instances for generation, populate the template with the necessary parameters, invoke a different version of the template and direct the output to the desired file, all based on arbitrary user-defined criteria expressed declaratively using EOL.
+Here we see how it is possible to screen eligible Library instances for generation, populate the template with the necessary parameters, invoke a different version of the template, format the output, and direct the output to the desired file, all based on arbitrary user-defined criteria expressed declaratively using EOL.
 We can also compute aggregate metadata thanks to the pre and post blocks available both globally and on a per-rule basis.
 In this example, we simply compute the size of each file and print them once all transformations have taken place.
 Furthermore, we demonstrate that not all rules need to transform a specific model element: EGX can be used for convenience to invoke EGL templates with parameters, as shown by the `AuthorsAndBooks` rule.
 Here we only want to generate a single file from the Authors and Books in the model, where the logic for doing this is in a single EGL template.
 Although it wouldn't make much sense to use EGX purely for invoking single templates without parameters, the reader can perhaps appreciate that in large and complex models, there may be many different templates - e.g. one for each type - so all of the co-ordination in invoking them can be centralised to a single declarative file.
 EGX can thus be used as a workflow language in directing model-to-text transformations and is suitable for various use cases of almost any complexity.

 ```egx
 operation Book isValid() : Boolean {